thorimur/queueboard-core/ARCHITECTURE.md

 `test` contains versions of all input files to this script, at some point in time.
 These can be used for locally testing `dashboard.py`.

 `send-zulip-dm.py` contains code for sending a direct message on zulip.
 This is currently unused, but may be used by `generate_assignment_page.py` in the future.

+The following workflow is contained in `queueboard`:

+`.github/workflows/regenerate_dashboard.yml` defines the workflow updating the dashboard.
+It runs the above scripts (`dashboard.py`, `generate_assignment_page.py` and other associated scripts) to generate an up-to-date dashboard, and commits the updated HTML file on the `gh-pages` branch.
+That branch is deployed by github pages to create the webpage.

 # Cross-cutting concerns